summercms/dns-blocklists/README.md

 <p align="center"><a href="https://github.com/hagezi/dns-blocklists/graphs/contributors"><img src="https://contrib.rocks/image?repo=hagezi/dns-blocklists" /></a></p>
 <p align="center"><i><b>"If the plan doesn‘t work, change the plan but never the goal."<br>There's no place like 127.0.0.1!</b></i></p>

-*The blocklists were created for personal, private use and are based on [various sources](usedsources.md).
-They were designed to avoid [false positive domains](whitelist.txt) as much as possible and not to block any needed features.
+*The blocklists are based on [various sources](usedsources.md) and my own [blacklists](https://github.com/hagezi/dns-data-collection/tree/main/data).
+They were designed to avoid [false positive domains](whitelist.txt) as much as possible without losing effectiveness and efficiency.
 [Dead hosts](deadlist.txt) are regularly removed from the lists to keep them as small as possible.
-Please [report false positive](https://github.com/hagezi/dns-blocklists/issues) domains.*
+Please [report false positive](https://github.com/hagezi/dns-blocklists/issues) domains.         *
+*They are updated and maintained daily.*

 #### Referral Domains <a name="referral"></a>